stijnwop/manureSystem/docs/VEHICLES.md

 Copy the new vehicle type name (In our case `myNewBarrel`) and close the modDesc file.

 ### Step 3
-Open the vehicle xml file and change the type="" entry on the second line of the file.
+Open your vehicle XML file and search for the type="" entry which can be found on the second line of the file.

 Which looks similar to this:
 ```xml
 <vehicle type="manureBarrel">
 ```

-Rename the manureBarrel to your newly added vehicle type name:
+We're going to rename the type `manureBarrel` to our newly added vehicle type name we copied earlier in step 2:
 ```xml
 <vehicle type="myNewBarrel">
 ```

-> Note: if your vehicle uses vehicleTypeConfigurations you also need to change the types there!
+> **Note: if your vehicle uses vehicleTypeConfigurations you also need to change the types there!**

 #### Step 4
-Awesome, we added the `ManureSystemVehicle` to your mod!
+Awesome, we added the `ManureSystemVehicle` specialization to your mod!

 ## Determine what to add